Egide-50/notification-stream/readme.md

 NotifyStream – Notification Management Dashboard

-NotifyStream is a modern notification management dashboard built with HTML, Tailwind CSS, and Vanilla JavaScript.
+NotifyStream is a modern notification management dashboard built with HTML, Tailwind CSS.
 It allows users to manage notification channels, templates, logs, and subscribers in a clean and interactive interface.

-🚀 Features
+ Features
-📊 Overview
+ Overview

 Live notification stream table